-Things to Do During Holiday Break in Orlando's Theme Park Areas
+Things to Do During Winter Break in Orlando: Theme Parks

-If you want to avoid the overcrowded theme parks during winter break but still need a Disney fix, visit Disney Springs and stroll the trail of more than 20 themed Christmas trees.
-While you’re there, visit the Lego store, where kids will love the Lego play areas and life-size Lego figures.
-Kids can also dig for dinosaur fossils at T-Rex Café, ride the Marketplace carousel and Express Train, and meet the Coca-Cola bear at the World of Coke.
+Visit Disney Springs and stroll the trail of more than 15 themed Christmas trees.
+Kids can also dig for dinosaur fossils at T-Rex Café, ride the Marketplace carousel and Express Train, and watch toy soldier stilt-walkers and snowflake skaters.
 Tweens and teens can enjoy a bowling alley, movie theater, the NBA Experience, and more.
-Guests can take photos with Santa through Christmas Eve at Santa's Chalet within the Christmas Tree Trail.
+Guests can take photos with Santa.

-Go Resort-Hopping at Disney and See the Festive Decorations — Lake Buena Vista
+2. Holiday Decorations at Disney Resorts — Lake Buena Vista

-One of our favorite traditions is visiting the deluxe Disney resorts at Christmastime to see the stunning decorations, including a life-size gingerbread house at Disney’s Grand Floridian, and then boarding the monorail to the Contemporary Resort to see more intricate gingerbread displays.
+Visit the deluxe Disney resorts at Christmastime to see stunning decorations, including a lifesize gingerbread house at Disney’s Grand Floridian, and then boarding the monorail to the Contemporary Resort to see more intricate gingerbread displays.
 Bonus: If you visit at night, you can view the Magic Kingdom fireworks on the outside balcony at the Contemporary Resort.
-Other resorts worth visiting include Animal Kingdom Lodge, Wilderness Lodge and Boardwalk Inn.

-Celebrate New Year’s Eve at the Theme Parks — Lake Buena Vista, Kissimmee, and elsewhere
+3. New Year’s Eve — Lake Buena Vista, Kissimmee, and Elsewhere

 Grab your skates and head out to RDV Ice Den.
 Photo courtesy of RDV Sportsplex Ice Den

-Things to Do During Holiday Break in the Downtown Orlando Area
+Things to Do During Winter Break in Orlando: Close to Nature